yasuhide0802/ES-Omicron/README.md

 Add remote upstream:

 * `git remote add upstream git@github.com:groue/GRDB.swift.git`

+Check out upstream's master branch locally:

-* `git fetch`
+* `git fetch upstream +master:upstream-master && git checkout upstream-master`

-Merge changes:
+Branch off upstream's branch:

-* Create a new branch, e.g. `git checkout -b your_name/merge_upstream`
+* `git checkout -b relase/x.y.z-grdb-a.b.c-sqlcipher-i.j.k`
-* `git merge upstream/master`

-This will generate a conflict in this README file, just use this file:
+where `x.y.z` is the new version, `a.b.c` is the upstream GRDB version and `i.j.k` is the SQLCipher version.

+Apply the original version of the SQLCipher patch:

-* `git checkout README.md`
+* `git am -3 0001-SQLCipher-support.patch`

+Compile SQLCipher amalgamation package [see general instructions](https://github.com/sqlcipher/sqlcipher#compiling-for-unix-like-systems):

+* Use `./configure --with-crypto-lib=none`
+* Remember to use `make sqlite3.c` and not `make`.
+* Copy `sqlite3.c` and `sqlite3.h` to `Sources/SQLCipher/sqlite3.c` and `Sources/SQLCipher/include/sqlite3.h`
-Then update the README to state the version merged.

-Commit and push your branch, then create a PR against `DuckDuckGo/GRDB.swift/SQLCipher`.
+Then update the README to state the versions used.
+Commit and push your branch, create PR for BSK referencing your new branch, and then create PRs for iOS and macOS apps referencing your BSK branch.

 Once merged, tag the branch with a version according to how the version of GRDB was updated, i.e. maintaining [Semantic Versioning Rules](https://semver.org), but note you don't need to follow the version number of GRDB directly.

 Examples: